CommandersAct/pods/TCIAB/README.md

 </code></pre>
 <p>You can add those lines and select the needing ones.
 For example, if you don't want a refuse all button, just remove "RefuseAll".</p>
 <h2 id="initialisation">Initialisation</h2>
-<pre><code>// If you need to use callbacks.
-[[TCMobilePrivacy sharedInstance] registerCallback: self];

-// a.
-This is for the stand-alone version [[TCMobilePrivacy sharedInstance] setSiteID: 3311 andPrivacyID: 320];
-// b.
-Instead use this line if you're using the SDK at the same time.
-[[TCMobilePrivacy sharedInstance] setSiteID: 3311 containerID: 7 privacyID: 320 andTCInstance: tc];

-// Use this if you need to use a specific language [[TCMobilePrivacy sharedInstance] setLanguage: @"fr"];
-</code></pre>
 <h2 id="with-the-sdk">With the SDK</h2>
 <p>You can use classic Tag Management with IAB if needed.
 Doing this is really simple as all saved information used for IAB configuration will be forwarded to each server-side call.
 This mean that you can use any IAB purpose as a category and create rules in your container accordingly.</p>